Xlythe/CameraView/README.md

 ```kotlin
 cameraController.stopRecording()
 ```
 Returns a stream of bytes for both audio and video channels.
-These bytes can then be played with VideoView.
+These bytes can then be played with Video.
 ```kotlin
 cameraController.stream()
 ```